We may earn affiliate commissions for the recommended products. Learn more.

 User keys

 KeePass offers multiple user key options.
 That means you can add several security layers using a few different authentication methods.
-Or, you can simply use one, but that means getting a lower level of security.

 The primary user key is the master password – an industry-standard method that decrypts your stored database only for you.
 For this, you will need to create only one strong and secure passphrase that only you should know and remember.